 6) promote skills that reduce harm, neglect, cruelty, exploitation and suffering in human society; advance animal welfare; promote understanding of climate change, environmental issues and empower people to live sustainably, conserve heritage plants, ecosystems, water, soil and clean air.

-Education: working with learning communities to provide educational activities, resources and information, to advance understanding.
-Lifelong learning, family learning and academic research and the collection of knowledge will be nurtured by building community education networks.
-We will share best practice of how to deliver learning effectively.
-The charity will engage, motivate, enable, encourage and support thoughtful learning and debate; offering, honest, compassionate and enquiring testing and challenging of ideas within safe, welcoming and lawful environments.
-Learners may develop confidence, skills, knowledge, individual capabilities, competences, employability and increased well-being.
-We aim to promote respect and compassion and active conservation of the environment, contributing to a positive & ethical society that shares knowledge, interest, friendship and enjoyment.
-We will also nurture communities of interest in specialist research and communicators who will enhance and create positive change in the wider communityDelivery methods will include online educational information, media resources, forums and publications.
+Education: we work with learning communities to provide educational activities, resources and information, to advance understanding.
+Lifelong learning, family learning and academic research and the collection of knowledge are nurtured by our Learning Communities of Interest Networks.
+We share best practice of how to deliver learning effectively.
+We engage, motivate, enable, encourage and support thoughtful learning and debate; offering, honest, compassionate and enquiring testing and challenging of ideas within safe, peaceful, welcoming and lawful environments.

-• Our Learning Community Networks engage, nurture, motivate, enable, encourage and support learning.
+- Engage, nurture, motivate, enable, encourage and support learning.

-• It offers participation, learning resources, assemblies, deliberations, communication, forums & experience with the potential to increase self determination.
+- Offer participation, learning resources, assemblies, deliberations, communication, forums & experience with the potential to increase self determination.

 We assist in the understanding of democracy & foster skills for participation in decisions that affect communities & impact on our lives & economy.
 We encourage accessible local democracy, encouraging collective responsibility, to help assure that the basic means of life, growth & development are available for all.